santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What could have gone better?</h5>

   In some cases we misunderstood explanations.
-However, those cases were detected and corrected by meeting participants from the EGA side.<br><br>
+However, those cases were detected and corrected by meeting participants from the Central EGA side.<br><br>

   <h5>What did we learn?</h5>

-  We should point out all the edge cases and confirm with CEGA.<br><br>
+  We should point out all the edge cases and confirm with Central EGA.<br><br>
 </details>
 <details>
   <summary><strong>FEGA Sweden</strong></summary>